 Also, try to be familiar with the following (based on the consensus flowchart):

 Whether in a formal or informal setting, the consensus flowchart can provide a framework for how Nemawashi can be done.

 Nemawashi is often associated with laying the groundwork for gaining consensus among decision-makers.
-That said, Nemawashi can also be applied among peers of managers or supervisors, as well as with direct reports.
+That said, Nemawashi is a methodology that can also be applied among peers of managers or supervisors, as well as with direct reports.
 With the consensus flowchart as a guide, someone in a supervisory or managerial position can apply the Nemawashi strategy with other groups in the organization.

 Fellow supervisors or managers can be helpful in building consensus for a proposal or new idea if they are made aware of how these proposals can be good for them and their direct reports, too.
 For Nemawashi among peers, you can: